ENERGY TRANSITION POLICY IN ARBITRAL AWARDS UNDER THE ENERGY CHARTER TREATY

 CLIMATE CHANGE AND THE LAW - HOW TO BUILD CLIMATE-RESILIENT BUSINESS MODEL

-In the fall of 2021, Climate Change Counsel is providing a course on building a climate-resilient business model in collaboration with Florence International Dispute Resolution Academy (FIDRA).
+During 2022, Climate Change Counsel is providing a course on building a climate-resilient business model in collaboration with Florence International Dispute Resolution Academy (FIDRA).

 The course aims to give the participants knowledge of climate change law, to give them the necessary know-how to assess climate-related risks, and to enable them to bring a climate change perspective to contract negotiation and drafting.